 » Create a trauma-informed, all-female environment so women who have reason to mistrust services, can express themselves and find solutions.

-» Establish an outreach team to work with sex-working women, and women who would otherwise not be able to travel to the Women's Centre to access service
+» Establish an outreach team to work with sex-working women, and women not able to travel to the Women's Centre to access services.

 What success will look like

-By reviewing the care plans of each individual, we will prepare evidenced based reports to share, how many, what needs, what happened and what impact for women and their community.
+By reviewing the care plans of each individual, we will prepare evidence-based reports to share: how many, what needs, what happened and what impact for women and their community.

 In 2017, 900 women accessed our Women's Centres either through agency referral, self-referral, or outreach.
 Women have become volunteers for our Hub Enterprises, received qualifications, or ended their cycle of offending.
 Many women were securely housed, clothed, registered with GP, got their children back into safe housing.

-We commission, longdetudinal studies, looking at our individual programmes and the benefits including our Trauma Informed Approach and Sex Worker Project, SWOP.
+We commission, longitudinal studies, looking at our individual programmes and the benefits including our trauma-informed approach and Sex Worker Outreach Project (SWOP).

-The risks to this project are insufficient funding and failure to recruit individuals with the right skills and are an organisational match to The Nelson Trust.
-In the past, The Nelson trust has had success with recruiting staff that have remained with the Trust long-term, have won awards, and engaged with clients in a positive way.
+The risks to this project are insufficient funding and failure to recruit individuals with the right skills and compatibility to The Nelson Trust.
+In the past, The Nelson Trust has had success with recruiting staff who have remained with the Trust long term, have won awards, and engaged with clients in a positive way.

 The Nelson Trust has a robust fundraising strategy that utilises events, corporate partnerships, and applications to trusts and foundations to secure funding.

 Donors receive requested reports from our internal data analyst and researcher.
-Donors who have not requested a formal reporting system are welcome to visit the Trust or request and update at any time.
-We send annual reports, newsletters, and have active social media channels and a website.
+Donors who have not requested a formal reporting system are welcome to visit the Trust or request an update at any time.
+We send annual reviews, newsletters, and have active social media channels and a website.

 Budget - Project Cost: £86,035Loading graph....

-Amount Heading Description £22,460 Creche Worker Salary Costs of a Full-Time Creche worker to be Based at Somerset Women's Centre, for one year £22,460 Receptionist Salary Costs of a Full-Time Receptionist to be Based at Somerset Women's Centre, for one year £5,615 Overheads Computing and Mobile Telephony, management, heating, light etc £7,500 Kitchen To aid client engagement through lunch clubs and enable catering for open events run at the centre. £5,000 Accessible Toilet For full access to ensure everyone is welcome £6,000 Security Doors/Alarms To provide a safe environment for clients £6,500 painting decoration This is in need of upgrading throughout the property to make the property safe and inviting for clie £10,500 IT & Communications Networkin Secure server, wifi public and private.
+Amount Heading Description £22,460 Creche Worker Salary costs of a full-time creche worker to be based at Somerset Women's Centre, for one year. £22,460 Receptionist Salary costs of a full-time receptionist to be based at Somerset Women's Centre, for one year. £5,615 Overheads Computing and mobile systems, management, heating, light etc. £7,500 Kitchen To aid client engagement through lunch clubs and enable catering for open events run at the Centre. £5,000 Accessible Toilet For full access to ensure everyone is welcome. £6,000 Security Doors/Alarms To provide a safe environment for clients. £6,500 Painting/Decoration Upgrading throughout the property to make the Centre safe and inviting for clients. £10,500 IT & Communications Networkin Secure server, wifi public and private.
 A requirement for any modern office.